The Methods Block

 with(env e) clauses

 After the optional annotation, an entry may contain a with(env e) clause.
 The with clause introduces a new variable (e for with(env e)) to represent the environment that is passed to a summarized function; the variable can be used in function summaries. with clauses may only be used if the entry has a function summary.
-See Function summaries below for more information about the environment provided by the with clause.
+See Expression summaries below for more information about the environment provided by the with clause.

 Summaries